Japanese tea ceremony: History

 One of the earliest surviving images of the formal serving of tea.
-Here monkeys, who were sacred to the shrine, imitate humans in a poetry competition that lasts all night.
+Here, monkeys, who were sacred to the shrine, imitate humans in a poetry competition that lasts all night.
 The monkeys try to stay awake by drinking strong green tea, but some have fallen asleep.

 The first documented evidence of tea in Japan dates to the 9th century.
-It is found in an entry in the Nihon Kōki having to do with the Buddhist monk Eichū (永忠), who had brought some tea back to Japan on his return from Tang China.
-The entry states that Eichū personally prepared and served sencha (tea beverage made by steeping tea leaves in hot water) to Emperor Saga, who was on an excursion in Karasaki (in present Shiga Prefecture) in 815.
+An entry in the Nihon Kōki describes Buddhist monk Eichū (永忠) bringing tea back to Japan from Tang China.
+Eichū personally prepared and served sencha (tea steeped in hot water) to Emperor Saga, who was on an excursion in Karasaki (present Shiga Prefecture) in 815.
 By imperial order in 816, tea plantations began to be cultivated in the Kinki region of Japan.
 However, the interest in tea in Japan faded after this.

 In China, tea had already been known, according to legend, for more than three thousand years (though the earliest archaeological evidence of tea-drinking dates to the 2nd century BCE).
 The form of tea popular in China in Eichū's time was "cake tea" or "brick tea" (団茶, dancha) – tea compressed into a nugget in the same manner as the pu-er tea is today.
-This then would be ground in a mortar, and the resulting ground tea mixed together with various other herbs and flavourings.
+This dancha would be ground in a mortar, then mixed with various other herbs and flavourings.
 The custom of drinking tea, first for medicinal, and then largely for pleasurable reasons, was already widespread throughout China.
-In the early 9th century, Chinese author Lu Yu wrote The Classic of Tea, a treatise on tea focusing on its cultivation and preparation.
-Lu Yu's life had been heavily influenced by Buddhism, particularly the Zen–Chán Buddhist school.
-His ideas would have a strong influence in the development of the Japanese tea.
+In the early 9th century, the Chinese author Lu Yu wrote The Classic of Tea, a treatise on tea that focuses on its cultivation and preparation.
+Lu Yu's, heavily influenced by Buddhism, particularly the Zen–Chán Buddhist school, strongly influenced the development of Japanese tea culture.

 Around the end of the 12th century, the style of tea preparation called (点茶, tencha), in which powdered matcha was placed into a bowl, hot water added, and the tea and hot water whipped together, was introduced to Japan by Buddhist monk Eisai on his return from China.
-He also took tea seeds back with him, which eventually produced tea that was considered to be the most superb quality in all of Japan.
+He also brought tea seeds back with him, which eventually produced tea considered to be the finest in all of Japan.
 This powdered green tea was first used in religious rituals in Buddhist monasteries.
-By the 13th century, when the Kamakura shogunate ruled the nation and tea and the luxuries associated with it became a kind of status symbol among the warrior class, there arose "tea tasting" (闘茶, tōcha) parties wherein contestants could win extravagant prizes for guessing the best quality tea – that was grown in Kyoto, deriving from the seeds that Eisai brought from China.
+By the 13th century, when the Kamakura shogunate ruled the nation and tea and the luxuries associated with it became a kind of status symbol among the warrior class, there arose "tea tasting" (闘茶, tōcha) parties wherein contestants could win prizes for guessing the best quality tea – that was grown in Kyoto, deriving from the seeds that Eisai brought from China.